 My mantra is to take content beyond text.
 And I do so through creative, immersive journalism that not only lures unique visitors but also keeps them engaged.
 (Take a look here.)

 But more than anything, I like to believe I'm a matchmaker of sorts for minority journalists.
 I have made it my mandate to identify, nurture and place BIPOC and LGBTQ writers and reporter in newsrooms across America.

-I was born in Bangladesh, raised in the United Arab Emirates and attended college in the U.S. I write about that experience here.
+I was born in Bangladesh, raised in the United Arab Emirates and attended Morehouse College in the U.S. I write about that experience here.
 I speak fluent Bengali, basic Urdu, serviceable Hindi, and I can read Arabic.
 I've used my language skills to augment CNN’s on-the-scene reporting from South Asia on stories ranging from the Benazir Bhutto assassination to the garment factory disaster in Bangladesh.

 I started my journalism career at the Atlanta Journal-Constitution, where I was part of the breaking-news team that was a Pulitzer Prize finalist for its coverage of the 2005 Fulton County Courthouse shooting.

 Outside work, I run (and take photographs while doing it); cook; play in a rock band; draw cartoons; and teach journalism at Georgetown University.

 Need to reach me?
 Shoot me an email at saeedahmed(at)outlook(dot)com

 If you're a journalist of color and would like to talk about roadmapping your career or navigating your newsroom, you can request time to chat with me here.